jleahred/fsm_gen/README.md

 Therefore, in each state, there will be specific contextual information associated with that state.

-### Transición
+### Transition

 ```fsm
 [w_login]
     rq_login            ->  login       /   send_login
 ```

-Starting from the state w_login (waiting for login request), if we receive the login request, we transition to the state login and send the login confirmation (send_login).
+Starting from the state w_login, if we receive the login request, we transition to the state login and send the login confirmation (send_login).

 In this simple transition, we can see the basic elements: